-Teaching sorting is one of the first units covered in many early childhood classrooms.
-It is an essential skill for little ones to understand before many other math skills can be developed.
-Little learners need to know what makes objects the same and different in order to begin understanding the concept of sorting.
+Sorting is one of the first units covered in many early childhood classrooms.
+It is an essential skill for little ones to understand before many other math skills are developed.
+Little learners need to know what makes objects the same and different in order to understand the concept of sorting.

 Same and Different

-This may seem like basic knowledge and there are many children that learn this skill through everyday activities.
-However, learning the vocabulary and concept of looking for attributes or characteristics that are the same and different is the goal of this lesson.
+This may seem like basic knowledge, however, there are many children that learn this skill through everyday activities.
+When your students learn the vocabulary and concept of looking for attributes, they understand the goal of the lesson.

 When you start every math concept with a storytelling lesson, you help learners understand how a particular concept can be used in everyday life.
 Covering a math standard in a relevant and engaging way?
 Yes, please!

 For this storytelling activity, we sort socks.
 Yep, socks!
 It is easy to get this story going because it is a real issue in our house.
-Bring in a pile of socks and tell you learners that you just can’t seem to match the socks.
-Have your learners work with you to find out how to match socks as well as how to look for similarities and differences.
+Bring in a pile of socks and tell you learners that the socks are missing their match!
+Have your learners work with you to find out how to match socks, as well as how to look for similarities and differences.